Joan Perry: Career

 Following her leave from Columbia in the early 1940s, she went to Warner Bros.; her movies included International Squadron (1941) and Nine Lives Are Not Enough (1941).

-When animators Bill Hanna and Joe Barbera planned to transfer their stock to Taft Broadcasting in the mid-1960's, Mrs. Perry came to the fore again and fought them over Harry Cohn's will.

 Personal life

 Perry was married three times.
 On September 30, 1941, she wed Columbia Pictures mogul Harry Cohn in New York City.
 They remained married until his death in 1958.
-She later married Harry Karl in 1959 and then actor Laurence Harvey in 1968.
+She later married Harry Karl and, after divorcing him, married actor Laurence Harvey.
+They also divorced.
 She had a home in Palm Springs, California.

-Death
+After the death of Harry Cohn, Perry and actor Tab Hunter became close friends, and the media began speculating about their relationship, especially as Joan's marriage to Harvey faced challenges.
+After divorcing Harvey, Joan proposed to Hunter, but despite their deep connection, he turned her down, preferring to maintain their friendship without any romantic involvement.

-Joan Perry died from emphysema in September 1996 at age 85 in Montecito, California.
-She is buried at Hollywood Forever Cemetery in Hollywood, California, under her original married name of Joan Cohn.
+Perry died from emphysema in September 1996 at age 85 in Montecito, California.
+She is buried at Hollywood Forever Cemetery in Hollywood, California.